PLMUN-CITCS/2025-itelec2-lab006-TarilG3/README.md

    - math.exp() calculates the exponential of a number (e raised to that number).
    - math.log() calculates the natural logarithm (base e) by default.
 You can provide a second argument to specify a different base (e.g., base 10).

-   **Python Best Practices**
-   - Import What You Need: Use import math to access math functions.
-Don't import everything if you only need a few things (though it's fine in this case).
-   - Radians Matter: Trigonometric functions (sin, cos, tan) use radians, not degrees.
-Use math.radians() to convert.
-   - Constants are Useful: math.pi gives you the value of pi.
-Use it directly instead of typing it out (mistakes are easy!).
-   - Functions are Tools: math.sqrt(), math.exp(), math.log() are pre-built tools.
-Use them!
-Don't reinvent the wheel.
-   - Check Your Answers: Make sure your results match what you expect.
-This helps catch mistakes early.
-   - Explore: The math module has lots more functions.
-Look at the documentation to discover them!

    **Step-by-Step Instructions:**

    1. Setting up: Open your preferred Python environment or Text Editor, and create a Python Script.